Brenda Shaffer

 Brenda Shaffer (born c.
 1965) is an American scholar who holds positions as Fellow with the Atlantic Council and professor at University of Haifa (on sabbatical).
 Shaffer was the former research director of the Caspian Studies Program at Harvard Kennedy School and past president of the Foreign Policy Section of the American Political Science Association.
 She specializes on energy in international relations and energy policy in the Caspian region and has written or edited several books of these topics, including "Energy Politics" and "Beyond the Resource Curse."
 Shaffer has also written a number of books on the topic of identity and culture in the Caucasus including explorations of Azeri literature and culture.
 She has been accused of lobbying for Azerbaijan and failing to disclose conflicts of interest.
+According to the 2019 book Lobbying in the European Union: Strategies, Dynamics and Trends, published by Springer: "research shows that her [Shaffer's] entire career has benefitted from financial support from sources tied to Azerbaijan's leadership".

 Biography

 Shaffer was born in the United States in about 1965.
 She grew up in the San Francisco Bay area, attending Burlingame High School (California).
 In 1982, while still at high school, she made her first visit to the USSR.
 She received her Ph.D. from Tel Aviv University and a nonresident senior fellow with the Atlantic Council in Washington, D.C.
-She is on sabbatical from the University of Haifa, where she is a professor in the School of Political Science.
+She enjoyed a sabbatical with the University of Haifa, where she was a professor in the School of Political Science.

 Previously, Shaffer taught at the department of Asian Studies and at the Graduate School of Management, division of natural resources management, at the University of Haifa. and was the research director of the Caspian Studies Project at Harvard Kennedy School, where she had been a postdoctoral fellow at the International Security Program.
 Shaffer has also held positions as president of the Foreign Policy Section of the American Political Science Association, researcher and policy analyst for the Government of Israel and visiting professor with the Azerbaijan Diplomatic Academy, and she provides energy industry research and consulting to businesses and governments.

-Shaffer is the author or editor of a number of books and has given Congressional testimonies on several occasions in front of the United States House Committee on Foreign Affairs on issues related to U.S. policy in the Caspian region.
+Shaffer is the author or editor of a number of books and has given congressional testimonies on several occasions in front of the United States House Committee on Foreign Affairs on issues related to U.S. policy in the Caspian region.

-She has been referred to as a lobbyist on behalf of Azerbaijan, and has faced criticism over her writing of political articles and books related to Azerbaijan while hiding her commercial ties to the Azerbaijani government.
+She is a research professor at the US Naval Postgraduate school and Georgetown University and senior fellow at the Global Energy Center at the Atlantic Council.

+Shaffer is a major contributor for the Middle East Institute and she previously was a senior advisor for energy at the Foundation for Defense of Democracies (FDD) where she argued that prevailing international energy policies generate threats to U.S. national security.